NeuroTechX/ntx_slack_archive/_montreal.md

  >I see that this is already full- I'll have to hope for next year!
 It's not clear to me whether the talks/workshops will be in French or English?

+10/31/2017 6:24 PM

+ **crocodoyle** :

+ >I think the deep learning one is going to be in English.
+Source: I'm helping